Vojtaven/Project-Hive/docs/README.md

 ## Project Specification and Documentation
 Project specification are [here](Specifikace.md).
-There are in Czech sorry :)
+They are in Czech sorry :)

 ## Documentation
-Program documentatin [here](html/index.html) in html format or in diretory latex in latex format.
+Program documentation [here](html/index.html) in html format or in directory latex in latex format.

-User documentation is avaible [here](User_Documentation.md).
+User documentation is available [here](User_Documentation.md).